 Kathryn and I celebrated our 30 years of wedded bliss by going to Nova Scotia for nine days.
 We drove over to Bar Harbor, Maine on Tuesday 1 August (9 hours) and took the CAT high speed catamaran ferry http://www.catferry.com/ (3 hours) to Yarmouth, Nova Scotia on Wed AM.
-We toured around the seacoast of Nova Scotia over the next 6 days.
+We toured around the seacoast of Nova Scotia over the next 6 days before we move onto our grand cayman vacation.

 On Wednesday afternoon we took a short hike along a groomed trail (mostly graveled) which led over bluffs to the shore at Kejimkujik Seaside Adjunct.
 We saw seals hanging out the rocks.
 The temperatures were unusually hot for Nova Scotia (80s) and the seals would climb out of the water and sit for a while and then jump back in the water – I suppose to cool off again.